-State boarding schools are often described as ‘education’s best kept secret’.
+State boarding schools are often described as ‘education’s best-kept secret’.
 Certainly I meet many prospective parents who have found the sector almost by chance and who once introduced are impressed by the range of facilities, types of school and examination results across our schools.
-State boarding is available to all EU-qualified pupils and the education is provided free of charge, so parents only pay for the boarding element.
+State boarding is available at the time of writing to all EU-qualified pupils and the education is provided free of charge, so parents only pay for boarding.

 State boarding schools vary considerably by size and location but they all share a strong commitment to the value of boarding and provide excellent facilities and systems of care.
+In total around 5,000 pupils enjoy boarding in a diverse, varied and hugely successful range of schools.
 The sector consists of large mixed non-selective schools, free schools, grammar schools and schools that offer mixed or single-sex education.
-Although most offer secondary places, primary boarding is available too and this will be further supported by the opening of a new primary boarding free school in Norfolk in 2019.
-All together around 5,000 pupils enjoy boarding in a diverse, varied and hugely successful range of schools.

 I firmly believe boarding adds significant value to young people, developing their independence, resilience and self-esteem.
 In 2016 three state boarding schools were in the top 20 non-selective state schools at GCSE and state boarding schools topped the league tables in three regions of the country.
 University entrance rates are very high, with Russell Group and Oxbridge entry well above national averages.
 At Wymondham College we usually secure ten Oxbridge places each year with more than 50 per cent going on to Russell Group universities.
 And it’s not just academic success – several England rugby players attended state boarding schools.